capy-language/capy/README.md

 Cranelift is [currently working on adding variadic support](https://github.com/bytecodealliance/wasmtime/issues/1030), so that will be added in the future.

 While the end goal is to make any code than can run outside of a `comptime` block be allowed to run within a `comptime` block, this is easier said than done. `printf` in particular cannot be run at compile-time.
-Especially as support for linked libaries increases, it'll be harder to keep this promise.
+Although things like this are being worked on.

 If you find any bugs in the compiler, please be sure to [make an issue](https://github.com/capy-language/capy/issues) about it and it'll be addressed as soon as possible.